 Here are the things you can always do without having to log in:

-- You can always use search, it is the box above "give feedback" on the left side of the screen.
+- You can always use search, it is the box above "give feedback" on the right side of the screen.

 - You can read posts!